hritikchokker/data-structures-and-algorithms/README.md

 - Nuts and Bolts Problem
 - Sum of elements in a matrix
 - Multiply left and right array sum
+- Cyclically rotate an array by one
+- Union of two arrays
 - Delete without head pointer
+- Sort an array of 0s, 1s and 2s
+- Move all negative numbers to beginning and positive to end with constant extra space

 # Leetcode problems